Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 – Carefully designed Lua system that minimises typing for simple operations.
 – Easytouse Lua interface that makes complex operations easier to code than [aka.Sandbox](#akasandbox).
 – Builtin „Help“ panel showcasing example usages and explaining all the details.
 – Bultiin import and export feature as well as an internal preset system for ease of reusing and sharing operations.
-See [Typesetting Snippets](#typesetting-snippets) for some snippets by Akatsumekusa.
+See [99%Tags Snippets](#99tags-snippets) for some snippets by Akatsumekusa.

 ***Relations between 99%Tags and HYDRA, PhosCity's Edit Tags, or other similar scripts:***
 The idea of 99%Tags is not to replace [HYDRA](https://unanimated.github.io/ts/scripts-manuals.htm#hydra), [PhosCity's Edit Tags](https://phoscity.github.io/Aegisub-Scripts/Edit%20Tags/), [NecrosCopy](https://unanimated.github.io/ts/scripts-manuals.htm#necroscopy), or other similar scripts.
 There are many situations where these scripts would be more convenient than 99%Tags.
 It would be a great idea to learn all these scripts and use whichever one that is the most efficient for the situation.